tsufeki/hmcontainer/README.md

 HMContainer
 ===========

-HMContainer is a hierarchical dependency injection container for PHP, inspired by Angular's Injector.
+HMContainer is a dependency injection container for PHP.

 Installation
 ------------